PuzzelSolutions/smsgw-client-dotnet/readme.md

 ## Example usage ##

-Samples projects are available in the `samples` folder.
+Sample projects are available in the `samples` folder.